nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 <details><summary><h5>Steps for setting up local development with the Nhost CLI</h5></summary>

 When you start developing your front-end you will see that there's data already preloaded.
-This is coming from an environment Nhost has prepared to run the `conference` application.
+This is coming from an environment Nhost has prepared to run the `conference` project.
 In order to make changes to the backend (tables, columns, permissions, etc...) you need to start a local Nhost environment yourself.

 1. Install the [Nhost CLI](https://docs.nhost.io/platform/overview/get-started-with-nhost-cli):